The Protected Person's Rights

 If you think your guardian is violating your rights you can:

-If you have guardianship or conservatorship over someone else
+If you have guardianship over someone else

 This information provides a general overview of your rights, responsibilities, and limitations as a guardian or conservator.
 Please visit our Guardian and Conservatorship information page for adults and click "Requirements of a Guardian or Conservator" and "Serving as a Guardian or Conservator" for more information.